-In order to use calibration target images on Pix4D Cloud the two following workflow are applicable:
+In order to use calibration target images on Pix4Dcloud the two following workflows are applicable:

 - Cloud automatic marking:

-In possession of both radiometric calibration target and camera supporting automatic importation and marking (for more information: 206494883), import the calibration images along with the other project images.
-The pictures of the target are automatically recognized by Pix4D Cloud and the target region and appropriate reflectance values are automatically saved in the project.
+In possession of both radiometric calibration target and camera supporting automatic importation and marking (for more information: Radiometric calibration target), import the calibration images along with the other project images.
+The pictures of the target are automatically recognized by Pix4Dcloud and the target region and appropriate reflectance values are automatically saved in the project.